ClosedXML/ClosedXML/docs/concepts/types.rst

 In the future, we will call a union of these types a **scalar value**.

-Workbook also contains formulas, a receipies that take a values and calculate a new values.
+Workbook also contains formulas, recipes that take a value and calculate new values.
 Formulas are used in

 * cells formula - in that case, the output of the formula is written into the cell
 * names - although names are mostly used to refere to a range of cells, they are formulas and thus can contain any formula expression (e.g. `1+2`)